"Active Participation" and "Passive (Material Participation)" are two separate classifications.

-IRS Publication 925 Passive Activity and At-Risk Rules provides details, which are listed below.
+IRS Publication 925 Passive Activity and At-Risk Rules provides details starting on page 3:

 - Rental activities, even if you do materially participate in them, unless you’re a real estate professional.